Beat the Heat Poolside: Child Safety

-- Mouth may be at water level or child may be bobbing just below and just above the surface.
+- The mouth may be at water level, or the child may bobble just below and above the surface.

 - An older child may be attempting to float, and their head may be tilted backwards with arms out to their sides or in front of them while remaining vertical.
 Infants/toddlers are not as strong, so their heads will most likely be submerged with hands and arms hardly moving.

 - Enroll in a CPR/First Aid course or maintain current certifications.

 - Note where lifesaving equipment is upon entering (floats, first aid, etc.).